Use private endpoints

-You can use private endpoints to create a secure connection between your cloud provider and your Astra DB databases.
-With a private endpoint, no information is sent over the public network.
+You can use private endpoints to establish a secure connection between your cloud provider and your Astra Managed Clusters databases.
+With a private endpoint, all communication remains within the private network, ensuring that no information is transmitted over the public internet.

-Each of your Astra DB databases can connect to one or more private endpoints:
+Your Astra Managed Clusters databases can connect to one or more private endpoints:

 Prerequisites